aise-workshop/prepare/README.md

 Before the workshop, make sure:

 - [ ] All required tools show green checkmarks (✓)
-- [ ] Java version is 17 or higher
+- [ ] Java version is 17, 21 or higher
-- [ ] Python version is 3.8 or higher
+- [ ] Python version is 3.12
 - [ ] Essential Python packages are installed
 - [ ] You have an IDE installed (VS Code or IntelliJ IDEA)
 - [ ] You've restarted your terminal after installations